BedlingtonStation PrimarySchool

 Can forces be increased?
 (Friction)

-What is water resistance?The type of frictional force between an object and water particles as the object moves throufh water.
+Water resistance - the type of frictional force between an object and water particles as the object moves through water.

 COMPUTING